Marculonis21/EvoScripts/README.md

 immune system, which would have more permissions over other code.
 What if I take some biological inspiration and create first couple of eating functions based on some cellular life.
 Let's test!

+---

+#### 2024-07-01 -- Lua or not to Lua

+Two ideas come to mind.
+Staying fully in cpp, doing the kind of function pointer way.
+How to change the functions?
+There would need to be some kind of functional way how functions (parts of functions) are nested to allow for parts of functions to be changed easily.
+Other than the implementation details, I most likely know all what needs to be done for it which seems like a big PLUS.

+On the other hand, WHAT ABOUT LUA SCRIPTING?
+I've read about easy easy ways how to add Lua scripting to cpp projects.
+Although, I've never done it but it doesn't seem that difficult from what I've found and read so far.
+It would allow for functions to be created on fly which would make all of it much more dynamic (function modification, code injection, small changes, ...).

+I'm leaning towards Lua, while little scared because I've never done Lua :D.
+But I think both approaches are worth a try and I want to give them both a fair chance!